Sex and AS: Position Pain Ratings and Tips for Pain Free Passion

 Pain tip: To be determined.
 Unfortunately, I don't have any advice on minimizing pain in this position, as I'm still searching for solutions myself!

-Bonus pain tips
+Bonus pain-free sex tips

 Join the conversation